-The other options assessed to update the hourly charge-out rates would remove the aspect of increasing the rates over a three-year period.
-Option Two would use only the 2023/24 rates in Table 1.
-Option Three would use only the 2024/25 rates in Table 1.
-Under all options, charge-out rates for monitoring functions would be 80 per cent of the full rates.
+We have analysed two alternative options.
+Both alternative options would remove the aspect of increasing the rates over a three-year period.
+Option One would use only the 2023/4 rates in Table 1.
+Option Two would use only the 2024/25 rates in Table 1.
+Under both options, charge-out rates for monitoring functions would be 80 per cent of the full rates.

-While options Two and Three allow for the effective recovery of costs, they do not perform as well as Option One on the criteria of equity (some cross-subsidisation will likely occur), accountability (Option Two results in under-charging after one year) and justification (Option Three may overcharge in the first year).
+These alternative options allow for the effective recovery of costs.
+However, they do not perform as well as the preferred option on the criteria of equity (some cross-subsidisation will likely occur), accountability (option one results in under-charging after one year) and justification (option two may overcharge in the first year).